About this strategy

 Domestic abuse is a high priority for the Safer Barnsley Partnership and its Harm Reduction Sub-Group.
 The Harm Reduction Sub-Group will perform the function of the multi-agency Domestic Abuse Local Partnership Board.
 This is outlined in the Domestic Abuse Act.

-A key objective of the Harm Reduction Sub-Group is to.
-“Work together to ensure that domestic abuse becomes socially unacceptable.
-Making sure the harm caused to victims and their families is reduced.”
+A key objective of the Harm Reduction Sub-Group is to "Work together to make sure that domestic abuse becomes socially unacceptable.
+Making sure the harm caused to victims and their families is reduced."

 The Harm Reduction Sub-Group’s key commitments for domestic abuse are:

-• Support to children & young people.
-Providing therapeutic group and individual work to children and young people impacted by familial domestic abuse.
+• Support to children and young people: Providing therapeutic group and individual work to children and young people impacted by familial domestic abuse.

-The commitments are reflected in our Safer Barnsley Partnership Plan 2022-2026, which is currently under development.
+The commitments are reflected in our Safer Barnsley Partnership Plan 2022 to 2026, which is currently under development.

 Stronger Communities Partnership